abetusk/dev/wiki/Belief-Propagation.md

   talks about how the superblocks (generalized belief propagation (GBP)?) idea wasn't meant to make it more efficient but was done for other, theoretical, reasons

-#### Scalable detection of statistically significantcommunities and hierarchies, using messagepassing for modularity
+#### Scalable detection of statistically significant communities and hierarchies, using message passing for modularity

 * [talk](https://www.youtube.com/watch?v=jzN37cqkB0c&list=LL)
 * [paper](https://www.pnas.org/doi/epdf/10.1073/pnas.1409770111)